HubbleJWST/html-practice/README.md

 # html-practice
-hubble practicing his html and css it's going to be messy code
+hubble practicing his html and css, it's going to be messy code